Saturday, November 8, 2025

 Photo courtesy Jonas Leupe

 Because there is a lot of good content on these platforms, too.
 The TikTok hashtag #sustainability has more than 5 billion views, for example, and #sustainableliving has 1.6 billion views, while #ecofriendly has 6.7 billion views.
 Most of this isn’t aimed at well-informed scientists, but at young adults and teens, who make up the biggest user base of social media.
-In fact, earlier this year, one poll from the EdWeek Research Center found that more than 50 percent of teens learn about climate change from social media apps.
+One poll from the EdWeek Research Center found that more than 50 percent of teens learn about climate change from social media apps.

 For that reason, the onus may not just be on social media companies to control misinformation on their apps, but also on schools, universities, and parents to teach children and young adults how to separate the good from the bad, and, ultimately, fact from fiction.